Sir John Cargill, 1st Baronet: Later career

 In 1904, he succeeded his father as chairman of the Burmah Oil Company and its associates, remaining in the post until 1943.
 Cargill (through his subsidiary Concessions Syndicate Ltd) provided from Glasgow the necessary finance, plant and equipment, and skilled manpower for the long drawn-out task of wresting oil from the inhospitable land of Persia.
-Not until 1908 were oil deposits found there, and a new subsidiary company, Anglo-Persian Oil Co Ltd (now British Petroleum) was set up the following year.
+Not until 1908 were oil deposits found there, and a new subsidiary company, Anglo-Persian Oil Company was set up the following year.

-He was also chairman of Scottish Oils Ltd, consolidating the main shale oil companies, from 1922 to 1943.
+He was also chairman of Scottish Oils, consolidating the main shale oil companies, from 1922 to 1943.
 He later served as figurehead of these companies, leaving the active running of them to their managing directors.
 He was also a director of the Anglo-Persian Oil Company and the Assam Oil Company.

 He was a director of Glasgow Chamber of Commerce, a governor of the Royal Technical College, and a member of the Court of Glasgow University.

 Cargill was created a baronet, of Glasgow, in the 1920 New Year Honours.
 He was a Deputy Lieutenant of Glasgow and a member of the court of the University of Glasgow, which awarded him an honorary Doctorate of Laws (LLD) in 1929.